-The ATRANS LEP Plan is on the city's website.
+ATRANS LEP Plan has been developed and is posted on the city's website.

 Determination of Site or Location of Facilities

 Per 49 CFR 21.9(b)(3), recipients may not select the site or location of facilities with the purpose or effect of excluding persons from, denying the benefits of, or subjecting them to discrimination on the basis of race, color, or national origin.
 Per 49 CFR 21, (The Public Participation Plan), the location of projects requiring land acquisition and the displacement of persons from their residences and business may not be determined on the basis of race, color, or national origin.